This project is part of the Armadale Line Transformation.

 The project is Perth’s first major elevated rail designed to improve public transport safety, create new and versatile public space for the community and reduce traffic congestion.

-Six level crossings will be removed along the Armadale Line by raising the rail over the road at Mint Street, Oats Street, Welshpool Road, Hamilton Street, Wharf Street and William Street.
+Six level crossings are being removed along the Armadale Line by raising the rail over the road at Mint Street, Oats Street, Welshpool Road, Hamilton Street, Wharf Street and William Street.

-New modern elevated stations will be built at Carlisle, Oats Street, Queens Park, Cannington and Beckenham while Welshpool Station will be permanently closed.
+New modern elevated stations are being built at Carlisle, Oats Street, Queens Park, Cannington and Beckenham while Welshpool Station will be has closed permanently.

 To find out more information in relation to this major project, please visit the METRONET Victoria Park-Canning Level Crossing Removal page.